mkadeline/mkadeline.github.io/_posts/2017-09-19-Dagger-2-Android-Introduction.md

 So from one model class and two activities, we've blown out to four classes, two activities and an interface.

 Consider however the benefit this scoping and intelligent placement of components can bring if you needed several Timer components, each owned by a distinct area of the App.
-I'll now consider a more appropriate example, requiring global, application lifetime Singletons, local Singletons over several activities and objects that die with their Activity.
+I'll now consider a more appropriate example, requiring global, application lifetime Singletons, and local Singletons over several activities and objects.